pratidan2925/DevOps-AWS-Interview-Questions/AWS/AWS_README.md

 #### What will you do to make your application more secure?
-To make an application more secure, you can implement several measures:
+- To make an application more secure, you can implement several measures:
-Use IAM roles and policies to enforce the principle of least privilege.
+- Use IAM roles and policies to enforce the principle of least privilege.
-Enable encryption for data at rest and in transit.
+- Enable encryption for data at rest and in transit.
-Implement multi-factor authentication (MFA).
+- Implement multi-factor authentication (MFA).
-Regularly update and patch your systems and software.
+- Regularly update and patch your systems and software.
-Monitor and audit access and activity using services like AWS CloudTrail and AWS Config.
+- Monitor and audit access and activity using services like AWS CloudTrail and AWS Config.
-Use security groups and NACLs to control traffic to and from your instances.
+- Use security groups and NACLs to control traffic to and from your instances.
-Implement secure coding practices and conduct regular security reviews and testing.
+- Implement secure coding practices and conduct regular security reviews and testing.

 #### What is the difference between ALB and NLB?
-ALB (Application Load Balancer) operates at the application layer (Layer 7) and supports advanced routing features, such as host-based and path-based routing, and provides SSL termination.
+- ALB (Application Load Balancer) operates at the application layer (Layer 7) and supports advanced routing features, such as host-based and path-based routing, and provides SSL termination.
 NLB (Network Load Balancer) operates at the transport layer (Layer 4) and is designed for high performance, low latency, and handling millions of requests per second.
 NLB can also handle TCP and UDP traffic, while ALB is focused on HTTP/HTTPS traffic.

-How to give bucket access to one user without console access?
+#### How to give bucket access to one user without console access?
-You can give bucket access to a user by creating an IAM policy that grants the necessary permissions (e.g., s3 , s3
-) and attaching it to the IAM user.
+You can give bucket access to a user by creating an IAM policy that grants the necessary permissions (e.g., s3, s3) and attaching it to the IAM user.
 This allows the user to interact with the S3 bucket programmatically via the AWS CLI, SDKs, or API without needing console access.

 #### Is there any possible way to recover the object after deleted?
 If S3 versioning is enabled on the bucket, you can recover a deleted object by retrieving a previous version of the object.
 If versioning is not enabled, the object cannot be recovered after deletion.

 #### How to restrict or give permission to a specific object?
 To restrict or give permission to a specific object, you can use bucket policies, IAM policies, or object ACLs (Access Control Lists).
-These policies can specify actions (e.g., s3
-) and conditions to allow or deny access to specific objects.
+These policies can specify actions (e.g., s3) and conditions to allow or deny access to specific objects.

 #### What are inline-based policies?
 Inline policies are policies that are directly attached to a single IAM user, group, or role.
 They are useful for specific permissions that are not intended to be reused.
 Unlike managed policies, inline policies are not shared and are directly associated with the entity to which they are attached.

 #### How to access the S3 bucket privately?
-To access an S3 bucket privately, you can:
+- To access an S3 bucket privately, you can:
-Use VPC endpoints to route traffic to S3 without using the public internet.
+- Use VPC endpoints to route traffic to S3 without using the public internet.
-Configure bucket policies and IAM policies to restrict access to specific VPCs or IP ranges.
+- Configure bucket policies and IAM policies to restrict access to specific VPCs or IP ranges.
-Use S3 access points to create specific access policies.
+- Use S3 access points to create specific access policies.

 #### What is the difference between a NAT instance and a NAT Gateway?
-NAT Instance:
+- **NAT Instance:**
-An EC2 instance configured to act as a NAT.
+- An EC2 instance configured to act as a NAT.
-Requires manual management (scaling, high availability, updates).
+- Requires manual management (scaling, high availability, updates).
-Limited to instance types and sizes.
+- Limited to instance types and sizes.
-NAT Gateway:
+- **NAT Gateway:**
-Managed service provided by AWS.
+- Managed service provided by AWS.
-Automatically scales and is highly available within an Availability Zone.
+- Automatically scales and is highly available within an Availability Zone.
-Easier to set up and maintain.
+- Easier to set up and maintain.

 #### How can you restrict particular IPs accessing EC2 instances?
 You can restrict IPs accessing EC2 instances by configuring security group rules and network ACLs to allow or deny traffic from specific IP addresses or ranges.